 The latest advance in dental implants from Europe are now available at Millennium Dental Associates.
-Dr. Meyer has completed a manufacturer’s training program on the surgical placement and prosthetic restoration of these Zirconium Oxide, non-metallic dental implants.
+Millennium Dental practitioners have completed a manufacturer’s training program on the surgical placement and prosthetic restoration of these Zirconium Oxide, non-metallic dental implants.
 Below is a general description of non-metal dental implants, their type, placement and restoration

 For many years, dental implants have been used for tooth replacement, and implants have become common in modern dentistry.
 Over time, different types of materials have been used to create the dental implants, and non-metal dental implants are becoming more popular with both patients and holistic dentists.